 Salesforce is considered one of the best Customer Relationship Management (CRM) software.
 But to extract insights from your customer data from Salesforce, you will need to visualize it.
 Learn how to create a 360-degree view of customer data using the Salesforce connector.

 · Handling Large Data Volume

-Businesses need to manage large volumes of customer information to make critical data readily available to decision-makers whenever needed.
-However, accumulating, managing, and creating value from large data volumes is a challenge.
+Businesses must manage large volumes of customer information to make critical data readily available to decision-makers whenever needed.
+However, accumulating, managing, and creating value from large data volumes is challenging.

 Also, the growing number of devices and platforms and the constantly declining storage cost have made it trickier to manage and remove historical data from legacy systems.
 As a result, there’s an unexpected need for high performance and storage capacity.

-To tackle this challenge, you’ll have to anticipate the extent of your business growth and the customer information which has to be integrated.
+To tackle this challenge, you’ll have to anticipate the extent of your business growth and the customer information that must be integrated.

 · Protecting Customer Data

-Maintaining the privacy of customer data is challenging.
-Identifying and avoiding data breaches and recovering the lost data yields huge costs.
-Plus, the loss of critical data can be devastating for businesses, bringing about several other challenges, like losing customer trust and funds due to plummeting sales.
+Maintaining the privacy of sensitive customer data is challenging.
+Identifying and avoiding data breaches and recovering lost data yields huge costs.
+Plus, the loss of critical data can devastate businesses.
+This can bring about several other challenges, like losing customer trust and funds due to plummeting sales.
 It may also tarnish the reputation of your business.

-So, focusing on averting cyber-attacks ensures the safety of customer data by implementing data security measures.
-You can use one of the best data integration platforms available in the market to make your work easier.
-These data integration tools have the right features to make integrations easier by cleansing and transforming data on a staging area.
+So, focusing on averting cyber-attacks ensures the safety of customers’ personal information by implementing data security measures.
+You can use one of the best data integration platforms to make your work easier.
+These data integration tools have the right features to make integrations easier by cleansing and transforming data in a staging area.